-As I graduated high school and entered the state university system, I replaced one set of institutional brainwashing with another.
+As I graduated high school and entered the state university system, I replaced one set of institutional beliefs for another.
 Just like I was skeptical of an absolute and authoritative Catholic Church, I began to grow the same sense of skepticism for public universities.

-As a naive college freshman, I was exposed to a myriad of new political, religious, and social morsels from the hands of my professors and progressive peers and digested them assuming it was simply part of being an educated person.
+As a college freshman, I was exposed to a myriad of new political, religious, and social morsels from the hands of my professors and progressive peers and digested them assuming it was simply part of being an educated person.
 While I couldn’t quite verbalize it at the time, I sensed something was off as early as my freshmen seminar class.
 Double speak became commonplace.
-Watching John Oliver was my new Sunday service, and just enough to feed me a narrative that made me sound smart.
+John Oliver was my new Sunday service, and just enough to feed me a narrative that made me sound smart.
 The Right was seen as racist bigots fueled by corporate greed, nothing more than intellectual idiocy.
 Political discussion was similar to an echo chamber, where we all rattled off the same talking points and agreed with each other emphatically or ridiculed people who watch Fox News.
-It began to get boring.

 “I was watching and experiencing the stifling effect our political environment had on free speech and free assembly across the country.”

-As my own personal beliefs and understanding of the world became incompatible with this new-spun collegiate narrative, I began to see inconsistencies within the leftist ideology that had coalesced into a singular voice.
+As my own personal beliefs and understanding of the world became incompatible with this new-spun collegiate narrative, I began to see inconsistencies within progressive ideology that had coalesced into a singular voice.
 The germinating fear bubbling from the cauldron of television news coverage was enough for me.